 Online encyclopedia that includes more than 21,000 entries on Jewish life, culture, history, and religion.

 Database of over seven million place names, searchable via a variety of spellings.
-Provides coordinates which can then be plotted using online mapping sites such as Google Maps (external link) or Bing Maps (external link).
+Provides coordinates which can then be plotted using online mapping sites such as Google Maps or Bing Maps.
+Accessible to researchers outside the Museum.

 Database containing the names of all localities in the 31 countries of Central and Eastern Europe, plus all of the former Soviet Republics and Turkey, based on data provided by the US Board on Geographic Names.
-A project of JewishGen (external link).
+A project of JewishGen.
+Accessible to researchers outside the Museum.

 Covers more than 1,150 ghettos, including both open and closed ghettos.
 Regional essays outline the patterns of ghettoization in 19 German administrative regions.

-Follow this link for a listing of all journal titles available electronically.
+Follow these links for listings of journal titles available electronically: